 When you have copied your tracking tag click Next »

-Click Continue to Matomo (Piwik) » and log in to your dashboard!
+Click Continue to Matomo » and log in to your dashboard!

-If you want to give other users access to Matomo (Piwik), or monitor more than one website, or rebrand Matomo or install third party plugins, you will need to use the Administration pages.
+If you want to give other users access to Matomo, or monitor more than one website, or rebrand Matomo or install third party plugins, you will need to use the Administration pages.
 Click “Administration” in the top menu, then click “Users” to manage users and permissions.

-When you have finished configuring Matomo (Piwik), you can set more restrictive permissions (ie. read only) to the “piwik/config/” folder.
-Matomo will always write its data inside the “piwik/tmp/” folder, so this is the only folder that requires write permissions.
+When you have finished configuring Matomo, you can set more restrictive permissions (ie. read only) to the “matomo/config/” folder.
+There are only two places where Matomo will need to write files:

 Medium and High-Traffic Websites: Setup an automated task (cron) to process reports